The Nostalgia Experiment -- When Bias is Right

 It's also why the 2000's have a charm of their own, just like with the decades before it.

-While bias often warps our judgment, there are times when our twisted perspective unexpectedly aligns with reality.
+While bias often warps our judgment, there are times when our twisted perspectives unexpectedly align with reality.
 I freely admit my bias towards the vintage video games of my childhood.
-Yet, what surprised me most was discovering that my biased lens not only painted a different picture, but might actually resonated with the fun I had 20 years ago.
+Yet, what surprised me most was discovering that my biased lens not only painted a different picture, but might actually resonate with the fun I had 20 years ago.

 A true philosopher strives to minimize bias, seeking diverse perspectives to comprehend the full scope of truth.
-However, this experiment suggests a fascinating possibility: perhaps our preexisting biases aren't always irrational completely.
+However, this experiment suggests a fascinating possibility: perhaps our preexisting biases aren't always completely irrational.

 Like in true love, some flaws in a product, like in a person, can be loveable.
 Perhaps, things and beings can be loved because of their flaws.

 The question remains: why is my biased nostalgia seemingly aligned with truth?
 Why does retro simplicity sometimes trump modern marvels?
 This, I confess, is a mystery yet to be completely unraveled.
-Perhaps it's the raw, unfiltered emotions woven into these early gaming experiences, or maybe the sense of adventure fueled by limited technology, with little need for excellent degrees of beauty.
-But whatever the reason, one thing is clear: Sometimes, embracing a touch of nostalgia leads not to delusion, but to a rediscovery of truthful joy.
+Perhaps it's the raw, unfiltered emotions into these early experiences, or maybe the sense of adventure fueled by limited technology, with little need for excellent degrees of beauty.